Uruk period: Religion

 The religion of the Late Uruk period is very difficult to approach, whether in Lower Mesopotamia or in neighboring regions.

 Places of worship are difficult to identify by archaeology, particularly in the Eanna area of Uruk.
-But in several cases, the cult functions of buildings seem probable if we judge by their resemblance to the buildings which are certainly sanctuaries from the following periods: White Temple of Uruk, temples of Eridu and Tell Uqair.
+But in several cases, the cult functions of buildings seem probable if we judge by their resemblance to buildings that are certainly sanctuaries from the following periods: the White Temple of Uruk, the temples of Eridu and Tell Uqair.
 Cultic installations such as altars and basins have been identified there.
-Temples are also identified at Tell Brak ('Eye Temple'), Arslantepe ('Temple C'), Susa (High Terrace).
+Temples are also identified at Tell Brak ('Eye Temple'), Arslantepe ('Temple C'), and Susa (High Terrace).
 It would then appear that the deities were already venerated in temples from this period.
-The development of sacred spaces, used for important ceremonies, show that religion tends to be separated spatially from the secular, an evolution that may be linked to the dynamics of the period.
+The development of sacred spaces used for important ceremonies shows that religion tends to be spatially separated from the secular, an evolution that may be linked to the period's dynamics.
 Of great interest is the emergence of high terraces supporting cultic buildings (Uruk, Susa), landmarks of the urban landscape.

+Documents dating from the Uruk period indicate that deities were already complex figures, conceptualized in human (anthropomorphism), astral, and symbolic forms, including animals.
 Uruk texts and iconography indicate that the goddess Inanna, the deified planet Venus, was already the city's tutelary deity.
 She was designated by the proto-cuneiform sign MUŠ_{3} (a buckled reed pole, probably the goddess's standard).
 Administrative tablets indicate that Inanna received offerings in several aspects, including those personifying the Morning Star and the Evening Star, to which a great festival was dedicated.
-The Warka Vase is probably a depiction of one of the festivals dedicated to the goddess and of the prosperity granted to humans on the condition that they honor their gods.
+The Warka Vase is probably a depiction of one of the festivals dedicated to the goddess (depicted on the vase) and of the prosperity granted to humans on the condition that they honor their gods.